Inno-MT-CoMonSENSE-Project/arduino_loRa/Arduino_OTAA/README.md

   - Download DHT 11 library:
     - Tools --> Manage Libraries --> Search for DHT 11 and install, or
-    - Download the [DHT 11 library](https://github.com/goodcheney/Lora/blob/patch-1/Lora%20Shield/Examples/DHTlib.zip) manually, unzip it and put it to Arduino installation location to \Arduino\libraries directory.
+    - Download the [DHT 11 library](https://github.com/goodcheney/Lora/blob/patch-1/Lora%20Shield/Examples/DHTlib.zip).
+Add the library in Arduino IDE: *Sketch --> Include Library --> Add .ZIP Library...*.
+  - Open your Chirpstack application server in a browser (default `localhost:8080`), navigate to *Applications* and pick a desired application from the list.
+  - Open the Example sketch and update:
+    - *DEVEUI*: In the application server, from the list of applications open a desired application.
+In the list of devices, find a desired device and copy its Device EUI.
+In the sketch, paste its value to `PROGMEM DEVEUI` in the HEX format (`0x12, 0x34, ...`).
+    - *APPKEY*: From the list of devices, pick a desired device.
+Open *Keys (OTAA)* tab, uncover the Application key and copy it in HEX Array format.
+In the sketch, paste its value to `PROGMEM APPKEY`.
+  - Save the sketch
-  - Load the Example sketch to Arduino.
+  - Load the sketch to Arduino.
-  - Arduino joins the network and data can be seen on Chirpstack Application server under Applications/APPLILCATION_NAME/Devices/DEVICE_NAME
+  - Arduino joins the network and data can be seen on Chirpstack Application server under Applications/APPLICATION_NAME/Devices/DEVICE_NAME